 People who have chronic diarrhea or abdominal bloating should not use dong quai.

-People who are at risk of hormone-related cancers, including breast, ovarian, and uterine cancers, should not take dong quai because researchers aren’t sure if it acts like estrogen in the body.
+People who are at risk of hormone-related cancers, including breast, ovarian, and uterine cancers, should not take dong quai because researchers are not sure if it acts like estrogen in the body.

 Dong quai, particularly at high doses, may make you more sensitive to sunlight and cause skin inflammation and rashes.
 Stay out of the sun or use sunscreen while taking dong quai.